xdmushui/partner-center-sdk/develop/get-started.md

 ## <span id="Determine_your_version_of_Partner_Center"></span><span id="determine_your_version_of_partner_center"></span><span id="DETERMINE_YOUR_VERSION_OF_PARTNER_CENTER"></span>Determine your version of Partner Center

 Some versions of Partner Center do not have the entire SDK available.
-For more information, see [Developing with Different Partner Center Versions](pc_apiv2.developing_with_different_partner_center_versions).
+For more information, see [Developing for Partner Center for Microsoft National Cloud](developing-for-partner-center-for-microsoft-national-cloud.md).

 ## <span id="Get_the_samples"></span><span id="get_the_samples"></span><span id="GET_THE_SAMPLES"></span>Get the samples